JesseTG/melonds-ds/README.md

 4. Implement support for migrating configuration from the existing core.
 5. Implement support for the [solar sensor][solar-sensor] using `retro_sensor_interface`.
 6. Get melonDS DS included in the official RetroArch distribution.
+7. Implement support for [RetroAchievements][retroachievements].
-7. Improve screen layout selection (e.g. toggling between multiple layouts, rotation).
+8. Improve screen layout selection (e.g. toggling between multiple layouts, rotation).
-8. Produce builds for platforms other than Windows, macOS, and Linux.
+9. Produce builds for platforms other than Windows, macOS, and Linux.
-9. Add support for DSi mode (including DSiWare), subject to the limitations described in [the Missing Features section](#missing-features).
+10. Add support for DSi mode (including DSiWare), subject to the limitations described in [the Missing Features section](#missing-features).
-10. Add support for the DSi camera using `retro_camera_callback`.
+11. Add support for the DSi camera using `retro_camera_callback`.

 # Building